thenameizyuri/pythonProject/README.md

+On a mission with 100 python projects
-Increasing number of pythonProject daily as to learn real life connection with python
+Increasing number of pythonProject daily as to learn real time implementation